mozilla-frontend-infra/codetribute/README.md

  - mozilla/telemetry-dashboard: ['mentored', 'good first issue']
 ```

-For the `/languages/:language` route, we get issues tagged with labels in README from repositories whose primary language is the language or those labelled `lang=[language]`.
+For the `/languages/:language` route, we get issues from repositories whose primary language is the language selected & tagged with labels specified in yaml files
+or any issues across Github repositories labelled `lang=[language]`.

 #### Bugzilla